A Gentle Introduction to Formal Verification¶

 I use two thumb rules to decide a suitable candidate for Formal Verification:

 One of the bottle necks in Formal is the size of the design that you can feed to the tool.
 If the cone of influence is very large, i.e., if the state space of the Formal DUT is large, then the tool will not be able to converge and prove the checkers.
 Additionally, not all types of designs are suitable for Formal.
-To understand what types of design are suitable for Formal, I recommend you read section 2 of the following paper.

 In the last few years the best and most interesting papers presented at conferences such as DVCon and SNUG were from the Formal Verification track.
 So, the best way to improve your Formal chops is to read papers from previous conferences, and the best way to stay up-to-date with new Formal techniques, is to keep track of what your peers are doing with Formal, i.e., follow papers from future conferences.